 Most intriguing, however, is a one-page 29 November cable from the American Embassy in Dublin to the U.S. State Department in Washington, D.C.
 The description says:

 Telegram reporting information from FBI informant claimed IRA in Ireland planned to “commit mayhem in Dallas.”

 Without reading the cable, it is impossible to say whether this “mayhem” foretold the assassination, or retaliation on the city for the murder of the world’s most famous Catholic Irish-American.

 In 1992, Oklahoma historian Kendrick Moore suggested the IRA may have killed Kennedy because he spoke out against isolationism from the Protestant north during his June 1963 visit.
 “It had to be the IRA; they are the last ones you would suspect,” he told The Oklahoman newspaper.

 There are many conspiracy theories surrounding the Kennedy assassination.
-Here’s another: The index of the September 1964 Warren Commission report on the assassination is missing one letter, and only one letter: I for Ireland.
+Here’s another: The index of the September 1964 Warren Commission report on the assassination is missing the letter “I” for Ireland, Irish, and IRA.